-This Data Processing Addendum, hereafter “DPA”, is an Agreement between Akenes SA hereafter “Exoscale” and Client.
-This Addendum is an extension to the Exoscale Terms and Conditions hereafter T&C available at https://www.exoscale.com/terms/, as updated from time to time between Client and Exoscale, when GDPR applies to your use of the Services to process Client Data.
+This Data Processing Addendum, hereafter “DPA”, is an Agreement between Akenes SA hereafter “Exoscale” and the client hereafter “Client”.
+This Addendum is either an extension to the Exoscale Terms and Conditions available at https://www.exoscale.com/terms/, or the EUSA, as the case maybe, (each hereafter T&C) as updated from time to time between Client and Exoscale, when GDPR applies to your use of the Services to process Client Data.

 GDPR means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).

 The terms “Personal Data”, “Data Subject”, “Processing”, “Controller”, “Processor”, “Union” and “Member State” as used in this Data Processing Addendum have the meanings given in the GDPR.

 Unless otherwise defined in this DPA, all capitalised terms used shall have the meanings given to them in the T&C.

 2. Details of Processing

 Subject matter: the subject matter of the data processing under this DPA is Client Data.

 Duration: throughout the Term of the Services being provided by Exoscale to Client.
 Term of Services under this DPA is determined by the Client or exceptionally by Exoscale via provisions of the T&C.

 Nature and Purpose of the Processing: compute, storage, and such other services as described in the Website and initiated by Client.
 The purpose is the provision of the Services initiated by Client.

 Type of personal data: personal data uploaded to the Services under Client’s Exoscale accounts.